 Most image generation MCP servers wrap a single cloud API.
 You bring your API key, the server translates MCP tool calls into API requests.
 Simple, focused, limited to one provider’s models.

 Two tools: create-image (text-to-image) and edit-image (inpainting/outpainting with mask).
-Wraps OpenAI’s gpt-image-1 model — currently the industry leader for prompt understanding and text rendering in images.
+Wraps OpenAI’s gpt-image-1 model.
 File output or base64.
 Clean, focused implementation.

-Six tools: generate_image, generate_image_sd35, remove_background, outpaint, search_and_replace, search_and_recolor.
+Seven tools: generate_image, generate_image_sd35 (new in v0.2.0), remove_background, outpaint, search_and_replace, search_and_recolor.
 This is the richest editing toolkit in the category — background removal, recoloring objects, extending images, and replacing elements by description.
+The v0.2.0 release added Stable Diffusion 3.5 image generation.

 Why choose it: If your workflow involves editing existing images, not just generating new ones.
 Background removal and search-and-replace are production-ready capabilities most servers don’t offer.

-Image generation and editing via Google Gemini models.
-Automatic prompt optimization using a Subject-Context-Style framework.
+Image generation and editing via Google Gemini models (Nano Banana 2 & Pro).
+Automatic prompt optimization using a Subject-Context-Style framework — the optimizer fills in missing visual details (subject characteristics, environment, lighting, camera work) while preserving your original intent.
 Three quality tiers (fast/balanced/quality).
 Character consistency across multiple generations.
-Up to 4K output resolution.
+Up to 4K output resolution. v0.8.1 added Google Image Search grounding and security hardening.

-Why choose it: Automatic prompt optimization means your agent doesn’t need to craft perfect prompts — the server improves them before sending to the API.
+Why choose it: The most actively developed server in the category.
+Automatic prompt optimization means your agent doesn’t need to craft perfect prompts — the server improves them before sending to the API.
 Character consistency is rare and valuable for creating coherent visual series.

 Image generation via Flux Schnell on Replicate, plus SVG vector graphics generation via Recraft V3.
 Generation history browsing.